A fascinating collection of fan fictions that center around the original and most widely known Catwoman

 - Genre Savvy: Greg "Giggles" Brady has this by the truckload.
 Joker gets that "let's kill all the henchmen because it's Thursday" glint in his eye?
 Time to take the hyenas for a walk!
 Is that Batman approaching?
-Better be the first one to fight him, because the last henchman standing usually gets used as a hostage.
+Better be the first one to fight him, because the last henchman standing usually gets used as a hostage or killed by Joker since they attacked the Bat last.
 He's a self-appointed "brawler" because the lookouts have a short life span.

 - Got Me Doing It: At one point, much to his consternation, Batman catches himself following Catwoman's lead in referring to Two-Face and the Riddler as Harvey and Eddie.

 - Green-Eyed Monster: All over the damn place.
 You can probably count the characters that get any amount of screen time and are never jealous of somebody's romantic entanglements on one hand.

 - Happily Married: Clark and Lois, of course.
 Bruce and Selina are also this as a practical matter, lack of rings or ceremony notwithstanding.
 Dick and Barbara as well, after the wedding.

 - Hard Work Hardly Works: Averted.
 Anybody who uses magic to do what regular hard work would also do gets a blast of Laser-Guided Karma to the face.
 Batman is quite aware of this, which is one of the reasons that he really hates magic.

 - Heel Realization: Talia Al Ghul's messy breakup with Greg Brady, she actually realizes how neurotic and obsessed she's gotten about Batman, and actually begins a slow process of shaping up her life so she can get Greg back.